 Balthazar runs for an impressive 35-day stretch and his eyes are always moving in a 20-second retrograde action.

-The robot weighs a hefty 8 kilograms and stands 40 centimetres tall with a body made up of 618 micro-engineered components.
+The robot weighs a hefty 8 kilograms and stands 40 centimeters tall with a body made up of 618 micro-engineered components.

 Balthazar also features a new complication in the form of a dual hemisphere moon phase indicator which is accurate for 122 years.

-If beauty is in details then Balthazar is a stunning spectacle with his Geneva waves, anglage, mirror polishes, sandblasting, circular and vertical satin finish that is usually seen on haute horlogerie wristwatches.
+If beauty is in detail then Balthazar is a stunning spectacle with his Geneva waves, anglage, mirror polishes, sandblasting, circular and vertical satin finish that is usually seen on Haute Horlogerie wristwatches.
 And creating these finishes wasn’t an easy task!
-Just ask L’Epée CEO Arnaud Nicolas.
+Just ask L’Epée CEO, Arnaud Nicolas.
 “It’s not simply a case of double the size of the components, double the time it takes to finish them.
 The complexity increases exponentially.
 For polishing, for example, you need to apply the same pressure as when finishing a watch movement but on a much larger surface.
 Any variation in that pressure will show up in the finishing, so a skilled and steady hand is required to apply uniform pressure,” he said.